Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Looking back at the Dragon's Tail in Madeira.

-Ponta de São Lourenço is the most eastern part of Madeira and luckily it’s pretty easy to get to no matter where you are on the island.
+Ponta de São Lourenço is the most Eastern part of Madeira, and luckily, it’s pretty easy to get to, no matter where on the island you’re staying.

-You can go there either by car or by bus depending on where you are.
+You can go there either by car or by bus (depending on where you’re staying).
 Below you can find a few different options…

 Bus from Funchal to PR8 Ponta de São Lourenço